puppetlabs/puppet-docs/source/learning/modules2.markdown

     }
 {% endhighlight %}

 ...it'll override the servers in the `ntp.conf` file.
 Nice.

 There _is_ a bit of trickery to notice: setting a variable or parameter to `undef` might seem odd, and we're only doing it because we want to be able to get the default servers without asking for them.
 (Remember, parameters can't be optional without an explicit default value.)

 Also, remember the business with the `$servers_real` variable?
 That was because the Puppet language won't let us re-assign the `$servers` variable within a given scope.
-If the default value we wanted was the same regardless of OS, we could just use it as the parameter default, but the extra logic means we have to make a copy.
+If the default value we wanted was the same regardless of OS, we could just use it as the parameter default, but the extra logic to accomodate the per-OS defaults means we have to make a copy.

 While we're in the NTP module, what else could we make into a parameter?
 Well, let's say you have a mixed environment of physical and virtual machines, and some of them occasionally make the transition between VM and metal.
 Since NTP behaves weirdly under virtualization, you'd want it turned off on your virtual machines --- and you would have to manage the service as a resource to do that, because if you just didn't say anything about NTP (by not declaring the class, e.g.), it might actually still be running.
 So you could make a separate `ntp_disabled` class and declare it whenever you aren't declaring the `ntp` class... but it makes more sense to expose the service's attributes as class parameters.
 That way, when you move a formerly physical server into the cloud, you could just change that part of its manifests from this: